rubatopy/rubato/CONTRIBUTING.md

 pre-commit install -f
 ```

 You should be good to go.
+Your first commit will take a while, don't worry.

 ## Suggest Improvements